-Once the dishwasher detergent has completely sunk into the floor, pour boiling water over the area and then scrub with a stiff brush.
+Once the dishwasher detergent has completely sunk into the floor, pour boiling water over the area and then scrub it with a stiff brush.
 You should start to see the stain disappear the more you continue to scrub.
 After, mop the floor with water to ensure the detergent has gone.

 For every gallon of hot water you put in a water bucket, add two ounces of washing soda.
-This is a good mixture to clean the entire concrete floor.
+This is a good mixture to clean the entire floor.

 If the stain is particularly tough, you may have to complete this process once a week until it has gone.

 Garage concrete floors are bound to develop rust stains from constant exposure to bikes, machines, and other metal objects.
 Luckily, rust stains can be easily removed.